ayoayco/generate-timezone-json/README.md

 ### Usage

-1. Run: `generate-timezone-json` to generate timezones.json from official IANA Database,
+1. Run: `npx generate-timezone-json` to generate timezones.json from official IANA Database,
     - this will generate a file named "timezones.json" with data coming from the official IANA database
-1. Run: `generate-timezone-json <filename>` to generate timezones.json from a TAB file,
+1. Run: `npx generate-timezone-json <filename>` to generate timezones.json from a TAB file,
     - for example, using a file named "zone.tab": `generate-timezone-json zone.tab`

 ### Gotchas